 GVIP Short Volume

-Goldman Sachs Hedge Industry VIP ETF (GVIP) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $503.4M, listed on AMEX, carrying a beta of 1.17 to the broader market.
-Seeks to track performance of the Goldman Sachs Hedge Fund VIP Index public since 2016-11-11.
+Goldman Sachs Hedge Industry VIP ETF (GVIP) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $572.3M, listed on AMEX, carrying a beta of 1.18 to the broader market.
+This ETF's primary objective is to mirror the investment returns generated by the Goldman Sachs Hedge Fund VIP Index. public since 2016-11-11.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.